Mustard2/MustardSimplify/README.md

 ## Credits

 - Thanks to all direct contributors to the project (@cl3m3c7) and to all people reporting bugs/suggesting features.
+- Thanks to @theoldben for their [BlenderNormalGroups](https://github.com/theoldben/BlenderNormalGroups) add-on that I integrated into Mustard Simplify.
 - Thanks to Cosmo Mídias for some ideas about the Execution Time feature.